graphql-python/graphql-core/docs/modules/language.rst

 .. autoclass:: ParallelVisitor
 .. autoclass:: TypeInfoVisitor

-The module also exports the constants :const:`BREAK`, :const:`SKIP`, :const:`REMOVE` and :const:`IDLE` that are used as special return values in the :class:`Visitor` methods.
+The module also exports the following special symbols which can be used as return values in the :class:`Visitor` methods to signal particular actions:

+.. data:: BREAK
+   :annotation: = True

+   This return value signals that no further nodes shall be visited.

+.. data:: SKIP
+   :annotation: = False

+   This return value signals that the current node shall be skipped.

+.. data:: REMOVE
+   :annotation: = Ellipsis

+   This return value signals that the current node shall be deleted.

+.. data:: IDLE
+   :annotation: = None

+   This return value signals that no additional action shall take place.